-- Our Fairies Are Different / Our Elves Are Better: Emis is populated by various fairies, although aside from skin, hair, and eye colors (which vary greatly), they seem mostly human; pushing them into elf territory.
+- Our Fairies Are Different / Our Elves Are Different: Emis is populated by various fairies, although aside from skin, hair, and eye colors (which vary greatly), they seem mostly human; pushing them into elf territory.
 They are all able to do magic, although with occasional... provisos...

 - Pie in the Face: A pie is tossed into Thran’s and the Author’s faces in an outtake.
 Also happens to Yil in an outtake in Magithral.

-- Power Crystal: Mesc and macrys are crystals that function as magic batteries; which powers the magitek.
+- Power Crystal: Mesc and macrys are crystals that function as magic batteries; which powers the Magitek.

 - Punched Across the Room: It’s not uncommon in incuels for the fighters to be knocked off their feet and a good bit backwards with a kick or punch, although it’s more common with spells.

-- Rapid Fire Interrupting: At one point Thran refuses (not deliberately) to allow Yil to get out a complete sentence.
+- Rapid-Fire Interrupting: At one point Thran refuses (not deliberately) to allow Yil to get out a complete sentence.
 To be fair; he was really worked up at the time.
 Also, at the very end of Magithral, a crowd of kids talk over each other, creating the same effect.